 Segmenting can drive your success as a marketer, and putting data to use is the key to good segmenting.

 Power Almanac subscribers can use our application to help with data-driven segmenting and targeting.
-And if you’re not a subscriber, create a trial account and try it for free.
 Or use other available resources like the US Census Bureau.
 Segmenting with good data is worth the effort!